tommander/mahjongg/DEVELOPMENT.md

 The screen has three main parts - top panel, game board and current tile.

-*Top panel* is a single-row panel that shows player's points and elapsed time.
-It also contains several buttons for game navigation and features:
+*Top panel* is a single-row panel that shows elapsed time and several buttons for game navigation and features:

 - "New Game" that reloads the page and effectively starts a new game,
 - "Help" for some basic game rules and license information,
-- "Highlight" to highlight open tiles,
+- "Highlight" to highlight tiles that are open and can be matched,
+- "Reshuffle" to randomly redistribute symbols on remaining tiles,
-- "Undo" to go one step back in the tile-matching history, and
+- "Undo" to go one step back in the tile-matching history,
-- "Redo" to go one step forward in the tile-matching history.
+- "Redo" to go one step forward in the tile-matching history, and

-The last part is a language switcher in a form of a select (combobox).
+- Buttons to switch to the language it references.

 *Game board* takes up the rest of the screen and contains the tiles that the player plays with.